Durham Region Anti-Racism Taskforce

 Personal life stories prompted Gail’s desire for social justice and addressing systemic barriers.
 Gail’s lived experiences are applied to her work on marginalization, identity and diversity.

-Durham Region Anti-Racism Taskforce (Taskforce) is part of the Region's commitment to develop and implement an Anti-Racism Framework to ensure a healthy workplace and to address racism within the communities the Region serves.
-The Taskforce includes racialized community members with lived experiences; representatives from industries, associations and public institutions; Regional Councillors; Regional staff; and the CAO of Durham Region.
 The mandate of the Taskforce is to act in an advisory role to Regional Council, through the Finance and Administration Committee, on issues related to racism—structural, systemic and interpersonal.
-The work of the Taskforce will be guided by Council approved Terms of Reference.
+The work of the Taskforce is guided by its Council approved Terms of Reference.

 Meet the members